Skip to main content

 • Integrity of messages, releases, metadata, and security-relevant artifacts.

-• Authenticity of devices, releases, and trusted parties where applicable.
+• Authenticity of devices, releases, and trusted parties.

 • Secure software delivery through release signing and verification.